-As of December 31, 2019, the Company operated 239 manufacturing facilities of which 69 were leased.
+As of December 31, 2020, the Company operated 236 manufacturing facilities, of which 65 were leased.
 The Company has four divisions, primarily defined geographically, within which it manufactures and markets its products.
-The Americas Division had 48 operating facilities of which eight were leased.
-Within the Americas Division, 28 facilities operated in the U.S. of which six were leased.
-The European Division had 60 operating facilities of which nine were leased and the Asia Pacific Division had 28 operating facilities of which three were leased.
-The Transit Packaging Division had 100 operating facilities of which 47 were leased.
-The Company also had three canmaking equipment and spare part operations in the U.S. and the U.K., one of which was a leased facility.
+The Americas Division operated 48 facilities in seven countries, of which eight facilities were leased.
+Within the Americas Division, 28 facilities operated in the U.S., of which six facilities were leased.
+The European Division operated 61 facilities in 22 countries, of which nine facilities were leased.
+The Asia Pacific Division operated 29 facilities in eight countries, of which two facilities were leased and the Transit Packaging Division operated 94 facilities in 23 countries, of which 44 facilities were leased.
+The Company also had four canmaking equipment and spare part operations in the U.S. and the U.K., of which two were leased.
 Certain leases provide renewal or purchase options.
-The principal manufacturing facilities at December 31, 2019 are listed below and are grouped by product and by division.
+The principal manufacturing facilities at December 31, 2020 are listed below and are grouped by division.